MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-assess-servers.md

 - Identify any components that need optimization or replacement in Azure (such as load balancers or clusters).
 - Verify all dependencies are discovered and validated with application owners.
 - Confirm SLA requirements are met.
-- Review SQL assessment results and review options for replatforming SQL Server to Azure SQL Database or SQL Managed Instance.
+- Review SQL assessment results and review options for rehosting your SQL Server databases on Azure SQL Database or SQL Managed Instance.
-- Review cost estimation
+- Review cost estimates.

 ### Document the migration plan